Yap101/Furo/mobile/README.md

 7. Replace placeholder endpoints
 - The screens call placeholder provider endpoints like `/api/providers/me/balance` and `/api/providers/me/transactions`.
 Update these to match your backend routes and auth.

+8. Wallet balance in Balance screen
+- The Balance screen now also shows the connected wallet's on-chain ETH balance.
+- Set `EXPO_PUBLIC_RPC_URL` if you want to use a specific RPC provider; otherwise it defaults to Cloudflare's public gateway for Ethereum mainnet.